luis-caldas/nix/README.md

 ## `linker.nix`

-This file links all the projects file into a single point so it can be easily referenced later
+This file links all the projects file into a single point, so it can be easily referenced later

 ## `config.nix`